-If you take the piece to raw wood, it’s nice to start with the softest surface possible because the first coat of stain or paint will raise the grain.
+If you strip the piece to raw wood, it’s nice to start with the softest surface possible because the first coat of stain or paint will raise the grain.

 Priming or Sealing

 I don’t seal or prime every piece of furniture.
-Here’s my guidelines for sealing or priming furniture.
+Here are my guidelines for sealing or priming furniture.

 Primer is great for helping make furniture white faster.
 For most pieces, I like this inexpensive primer.

-Zinnser BIN is shellac based, so it seals wood as well.
-I use it to seal wood that I need to be white.
+Zinnser BIN is shellac-based, so it seals wood as well.
+I use it to seal the wood that I need to be white.